How To Get Rid Of Hangnails: A Step-By-Step Tutorial And Tips

 Step 4: Moisturize the hangnail area with some vitamin E oil multiple times a day until it fully heals.
 This step is crucial especially after washing your hands.
 You can also use petroleum jelly, coconut oil or olive oil to moisturize the area and combat dryness.

 Hangnails are a pain to deal with.
 However, there are a few simple things that you can do to ensure you don’t get them in the first place.
-Just follow the tips given below and you’ll be set!
+Just follow the nail care tips and tricks given below and you’ll be set!

 protip_icon Quick Tip